This creamy, easy-to-make carbonara with salty bacon bits and lightly charred Brussels sprouts is an entree and side dish all in one.

 - Increase skillet to medium-high and stir-fry Brussels sprouts leaves in bacon fat, tossing and stirring them gently until lightly charred and wilted, approximately 3-4 minutes.Remove from skillet, place in a small bowl, set aside.
 Turn off the burner, but leave the skillet on the stove, you’ll need it again later.

-- While pasta cooks, whisk together milk, eggs, salt, pepper, and parmesan cheese in a medium bowl.
-When the pasta is almost done cooking, scoop ¼ cup of the pasta water from the pot and slowly drizzle it into into the egg mixture, whisking constantly.
+- When the pasta is almost done cooking, scoop ¼ cup of the pasta water from the pot and slowly drizzle it into into the egg mixture, whisking constantly.
 Take your time here — if you pour the hot water too quickly, your eggs will scramble!

-- Return skillet to low heat.
-Transfer pasta and egg mixture to remaining bacon drippings and cook, stirring constantly, 2-3 minutes, until sauce thickens.
-Add Brussels sprouts leaves and toss to combine.
+- Return skillet to low-medium heat.
+Transfer pasta and egg mixture to remaining bacon drippings and cook, stirring constantly, 2-3 minutes, until sauce thickens and evenly coats the noodles.
+Add Brussels sprouts leaves and half the chopped bacon and toss to combine.

 - Distribute pasta evenly between bowls, sprinkle remaining chopped bacon on top.
 Grate additional parmesan cheese over the top to serve.